The iO is the best looking and performing Oral-B toothbrush I have ever used. And as you would expect, it cleans the teeth really well.

 I can honestly say that I have not enjoyed reviewing an Oral-B product as much as I have this one.

 The OLED display and quick charging are not commonly found on toothbrushes and it gives the iO a certain uniqueness and is fitting of the technological era we are in.

-Included smart features such as the AI and 3D tracking are very powerful and can be beneficial.
-But they are not perfect and require significant habit change to make it a part of your routine.
+Included smart features such as the AI and 3D tracking are clever although, far from essential.
+They are not perfect and require significant habit change to make it a part of your routine.
 I think this is something many, myself included, struggle to change.

 As good as all this is, for the perfectionists, there are still frustrating elements.
 The travel case and the lack of quality feedback via the display are a couple of examples.

 The iO is very good, but for most, the likes of the Smart 1500 are much better value options that can clean the teeth just as well.